 Structure of Ecosystem

 The structure of the ecosystem comprises two different components:

 Biotic Components are the living components involved in shaping the ecosystem.
 It includes biotic factors such as:

-- Producers: All green plant in the ecosystem are termed as the producers, as they produce their own food by making use of solar energy.
+- Producers: All green plants in the ecosystem are termed producers, as they produce their own food by making use of solar energy.
 All living organisms are dependent on plants for both oxygen and food.

 - Consumers: They include both primary consumers and secondary consumers.
-As animals depend on plants for their food, they are called as the consumers.
-Primary consumers feed directly of Producers for their food and the secondary consumers feed on the primary consumers for their food.
-All herbivores animals are an example of Primary consumers.
+As animals depend on plants for their food, they are called consumers.
+Primary consumers feed directly on producers for their food, and secondary consumers feed on the primary consumers for their food.
+All herbivores animals are an example of primary consumers.
 Carnivores and apex predators make up the secondary and tertiary consumers.